cthom3/startup/README.md

     -
 4. WebSocket data displayed
     -
-5. All vissible elements working
+5. All visible elements working

 ## Startup Login:
 Note: Because of due dates, I deployed the next section before this section was graded.